This September 2025 trip is full! See the website for available dates.

 Next we’ll visit the ancient city of Bukhara, a UNESCO World Heritage site that is more than 2,000 years old.
 It was a prominent stop on the Silk Road trade route between the East and the West, and a major medieval center for Islamic theology and culture.
 It still contains hundreds of well-preserved mosques, madrasas, bazaars and caravanserais, dating largely from the 9th to the 17th centuries.
 Monuments of particular interest include the famous tomb of Ismail Samani.
 It’s a masterpiece of 9th -10th-century Muslim architecture partly because of the variety of patterns executed in unglazed fired brick.
 Blue mosques and textile bazaars also abound in this fabulous historical city.
 Bukhara is one of the best places to explore the architecture and textiles of Uzbekistan.

-The city has amazing mosques, galleries and museums.
-The age-old caravansarai and madrasas have often been converted into artists’ studios and workshops.
+The age-old caravansarai and madrasas in Bukhara have often been converted into artists’ studios and workshops.
 And several ancient, domed bazaars here offer carpets, suzanis (left), and jewelry.
 We’ll explore these as well as an artisan center where we can learn how typical crafts are made.
 We know many artisans and collectors that we can visit, so you will have a first-hand chance to see some exquisite textile masterpieces.

 While in Bukhara, we’ll see the Emir’s summer palace, Sitorai Mohi Hosa.
 Built in 1911, the palace now houses the excellent Bukhara Museum of Decorative Arts where the superb suzani collection will enthrall embroidery lovers.